ellikarg/firstevergame/README.md

 5. Change the current working directory to the one where you want the cloned directory
 6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY) 7.Press Enter to create your local clone.

-### EmailJS API
-1. Create an account at emailjs.com
-2. Add new email service, make note of the contact_service id
-3. Add a new email template, make note of the contact_form id
-4. Go the the integration dashboard, make note of your user id
-5. Load the EmailJS SDK in the head of your HTML file
-6. In JavaScript create a function that listens to a submit event and then initializes the SDK with your user id (emailjs.init('YOUR_USER_ID');) and submits the form (emailjs.sendForm('contact_service', 'contact_form', this);)

 ## Credits
 The layout was created by the developer.